Brooklyn

 Skateboard Lessons in Brooklyn

-Brooklyn doesn’t just have a skate scene—it isthe scene.
-From Williamsburg to Owl’s Head, Leon brings creative, no-pressure energy to every lesson.
+Brooklyn’s skate scene runs deep.
+From Williamsburg to Bushwick, Leon brings creative, no-pressure energy to every lesson.

 Why Learn to Skate in Brooklyn